openshift/operator-framework-tooling/README.md

 ## OLMv1

-The OLMv1 code is downstreamed into the three separate repositories:
+The OLMv1 code is downstreamed into two separate repositories:

 * [operator-framework/catalogd](https://github.com/operator-framework/catalogd) -> [openshift/operator-framework-catalogd](https://github.com/openshift/operator-framework-catalogd)
 * [operator-framework/operator-controller](https://github.com/operator-framework/operator-controller) -> [openshift/operator-framework-operator-controller](https://github.com/openshift/operator-framework-operator-controller) - the main repo

 The upstream commits are downstreamed as a direct mirror (i.e. commit SHAs remain the same) and then merged into the `main` branch.

+### catalogd

-However `operator-controller` has dependencies on the `catalogd` repo, and requires that its `go.mod` is updated to reflect the downstream (openshift) repositories.
+However, `operator-controller` has dependencies on the `catalogd` repo, and requires that its `go.mod` is updated to reflect the downstream (openshift) repositories.
 1. Use the upstream `go.mod` file in `operator-controller` to determine which commits of `catalogd` are to be merged.
-2. Synchronize all three upstream repo to their respective downstream repos.
+2. Synchronize all upstream repos to their respective downstream repos.
 3. If there are no changes to `catalogd` (i.e. they've been merged), update the downstream `go.mod` file in `operator-controller` to reference those downstream repos.

 Only if there are no outstanding merges for downstream `catalogd`, is the `go.mod` file in downstream `operator-controller` updated.

+### Removing catalogd

+As of this writing, upstream is now a mono-repo, as `catalogd` and `rukpak` have been merged into the `operator-controller` repositories.
+The code still assumes that catalogd is required unless the `--ignore-catalogd` option is used.

+### rukpak

+The prior requirement of the **operator-framework/rukpak** reposirory is no longer necessary.

+### Merging Downstream

 Merging to downstream consists of:
 1. Merging via merge commit upstream `main` branch, this overrides the existing `main` branch via `git merge --stategy=ours`.
 This keeps the upstream and downstream commits numbered with the same SHA.